blogmywiki/microbitV2_ssd1306/README.rst

 I've not got to the stamp libraries yet, they probably don't work so treat everything below this line with caution.
 Demos likely don't work either and bitmaps may appear negative.

+I have uploaded into the samples folder a working hi-res demo HEX file including all libraries - download it and drag and drop it onto the MICROBIT drive or drop it into the micro:bit Python Editor https://python.microbit.org/ to view the files.

 ---------------

 The library is distributed in different files to allow importing only the required functions in order to reduce memory consumption.